doof-lang/assert/README.md

 Test assertion utilities for the Doof test runner.
 Provides a single `Assert` class with static methods that call `assert()` on failure and optionally include a descriptive message.

+## Documentation

+- [Guide and API reference](docs/API.md) explains failure messages, assertion categories, and the complete `Assert` API.
+- Tests can be run with `doof test assert`.

 ## Usage

 ```doof